Arpita Singh

 Arpita Singh (née Dutta; born 22 June 1937) is an Indian artist.
-Known to be a figurative artist and a modernist, she made her canvases to have both a story line and a carnival of images arranged in a curiously subversive manner.
+Known as a figurative artist and a modernist, she creates canvases to have both a story line and a carnival of images arranged in a curiously subversive manner.
 Her artistic approach can be described as an expedition without destination.
 Her work reflects her background.
 She brings her inner vision of emotions to the art inspired by her own background and what she sees around the society that mainly affects women.
-Her works also include traditional Indian art forms and aesthetics, like miniaturist painting and different forms of folk art, employing them in her work regularly.
+Her works also include traditional Indian art forms and aesthetics, such as miniature painting and different forms of folk art, employing them in her work regularly.

 Personal life

 Arpita was born on 22 June 1937 in Baranagar, Bengal Presidency (now West Bengal).
 She left the city with her mother and brother in 1946, a year before India got its independence from the British rule in 1947.
 In 1962, she married fellow artist Paramjit Singh and they had a daughter, artist Anjum Singh.
 Currently she lives in Nizamuddin East, New Delhi.